Interview with Steven N. Bray the Producer of the travel TV series Departures

 This week I’ve had the pleasure of interviewing Steven N. Bray who is the Producer of the Canadian travel TV series “Departures“.
 Departures is literally my favorite travel TV show and if you haven’t seen it yet you need to do so right away.
 The show follows two Canadian guys in their 20s as they travel the world having the time of their lives.
 This show is actually one of my key inspirations for starting Travel Yourself.

 Here are two trailers for the show:

-And you can watch Episodes online HERE.
+And you can watch Episodes now on Netflix.
 Hopefully you will quickly fall in love with the show too.

 Before I left for Spain in August 2009 to film the first episode of Travel Yourself, I actually emailed Steven on a whim asking for guidance about this crazy project that I was about to take on.
 Steven responded happily and gave me a lot of great feed back and has allowed me to bother him with many questions over the past few years.
 I appreciate his responses and help and now I’ve gotten him to agree to an interview!
 If you have any further questions for Steven after reading this interview, please leave them in the comments and I will get them answered.